 The river crosses Kalinago territory, the home of the last remaining Carib Indian tribe, whose history dates back more than 5,000 years.
 You’ll have a chance to learn about their ancient culture during this adventure.

-Keen hikers will feel the pull of the Pitons, St. Lucia’s twin volcanic peaks, and will be pleased to know that it’s possible to hike to the top of Gros Piton, a rewarding four-hour trek with stupendous views.
+As one of the best Caribbean islands for adventure, keen hikers will feel the pull of the Pitons, St. Lucia’s twin volcanic peaks.
+You’ll be pleased to know that it’s possible to hike to the top of Gros Piton, a rewarding four-hour trek with stupendous views.

 There’s hiking on sleepy St. Kitts, too, up the dormant volcano, Mount Liamuiga.
 Embark on a two-and-a-half hour climb up through lush rainforest to 3,000 feet above sea level, where tropical blooms and tangled vines line the trail.

-Local guides have incredible knowledge about the fauna and flora, not to mention eagle eyes when it comes to spotting birds and animals; their sense of pride in their environment is inspiring.
+Local guides have incredible knowledge about the fauna and flora, not to mention eagle eyes when it comes to spotting popular Caribbean animals and birds; their sense of pride in their environment is inspiring.

 Visiting a market is always a good way to get under the skin of a place.
 Throughout the Caribbean, produce markets are a place to socialize and gossip as well as shop, haggling over the goods all part of social interaction.